-So, now you have your tracking set up and you’re starting to see some conversion data come through (yay!).
+So, now you have your tracking set up (and have hopefully avoided these conversion tracking mistakes) and you’re starting to see some conversion data come through (yay!).
 Let’s quickly review the conversion metric columns Google provides us so that we can better understand our conversion activity:

 Alright so now that we’ve covered the basics for conversion tracking, let’s go over the eight most common hang-ups I see businesses run into with their Google Ads accounts.

 One common misconception with conversion tracking is that your actions have to be run-of-the-mill, old-fashioned transactions, like purchases.
 But we know that for most businesses, it’s not always that easy.

 If you’re unsure of what actions you should track as meaningful conversions, you’ll first want to take a step back and walk through your customer journey.
 If you have a longer sales cycle or generally a more complex product or service, then your ideal customer probably won’t convert right away after visiting your site just one time from an ad.